roman-tiukh/Data_converter/README.md

 - EMAIL_BACKEND (https://docs.djangoproject.com/en/3.0/topics/email/#email-backends)
   - Django comes with several backends for sending email.
 In this project the default is console.EmailBackend (writes to stdout).
   - If you want to send real letters, you need to use class smtp.EmailBackend and configure the SMTP server.

+- SUPPORT_EMAIL
+  - Email for letters from Landing page.

 - CORS_ORIGIN_WHITELIST (https://github.com/adamchainz/django-cors-headers)
   - A list of origins that are authorized to make cross-site HTTP requests